THREE MURDERS, A RAPE AND VIOLENCE

 I remember Moonis Raza, an exuberant man who seemed to put all his strength into whatever he said or did; his brother Rahi Masoom Raza, the scriptwriter for B.R.
 Chopra’s television series Mahabharata, was then a bohemian, radical and revolutionary.
 Both wrote my English and Urdu speeches for the debates in the university.
 Interestingly enough, left-wing scholars manned the Arabic and Islamic Studies department: one of them had been a leading light in the Progressive Writers’ Movement.
 Today, of course, one can merely bemoan the dead legacy of the firebrand Hasrat Mohani—the first to introduce the ‘Complete Independence’ Resolution in 1921—Khwaja Ahmad Abbas, Sardar Jafri and Sibte Hasan, all Aligarians.

 Kennedy House, with its imposing mural by M.F.
 Husain, was the hub of cultural activism.
 One could listen to Beethoven and Mozart or Indian classical music.
 My brother took the part of Tiresias in Sophocles’ Oedipus Rex, the lead role in Galsworthy’s She Stoops to Conquer and acted the Gentleman Caller in Tennese William’s Glass Menagerie.
 Lest I forget, the star performer then and later was Naseeruddin Shah.
-He and I took part in a Mock Parliament Session in Delhi, and in a debating competition held in Jaipur.
+He and I took part in a Mock Parliament Session in

 The university was the site of several mushairas; they don’t happen any more.
 I recall Makhdoom Mohiuddin reciting Ek Chambeli ke Manwa tale; Firaq Gorakhpuri prefacing his ghazal with ‘Bhaiyya-re’; and Akhtar-ul Iman, the poet from Anglo-Arabic College (now Dr Zakir Hussain College in Delhi) and Aligarh-educated, reciting the following lines from his poem ‘The Footprint’ or Naqsh-i Pa: